simplek8s/simplek8s-website/content/news/2024-02/style-as-mark.md

 - José Luis Salvador Rufo <salvador.joseluis+simplek8s@gmail.com>
 ---

-This week, I incorporated an animated boat as a footer split, serving as the second option for the SimpleK8s logo.
-I created it using Inkscape and a pen tablet; my first time using animated SVGs.
-The concept aims to depict SimpleK8s as a straightforward tool—a modest vessel aiding you in reaching your destination without unnecessary embellishments.
-All these elements are tied to the nautical context of Kubernetes. 🛥️
+I incorporated an animated boat as a footer split.
+This idea was the second option for the SimpleK8s logo.
+Crafted with Inkscape and a pen tablet, this was my first time using animated SVGs.
+The underlying concept is to portray SimpleK8s as a straightforward tool—a humble vessel aiding you to your destination without unnecessary embellishments.
+This visual theme aligns with the nautical context of Kubernetes. 🛥️

-Another thing.
-Now we have categories, for Documentations and News. 📚
+In addition, I've implemented a categorization system for better organization.
+Now, you can easily navigate between Documentations and News sections. 📚

+Lastly, I've reorganized the documentation section by creating a dedicated space for commands, providing a more structured and user-friendly experience.